NYU-Molecular-Pathology/containers/README.md

 - NOTE: If your builds start failing randomly or you start getting strange errors inside your containers, try removing the reference to your Vagrant VM (`make clean-vagrant`) and try again.
 Be sure to remove old Vagrant VM's from VirtualBox if you do this.

-- NOTE: Some Singularity recipes that pull from Docker images tend to fail when building with Vagrant, try building with the Docker container as described below.
+- NOTE: Some Singularity recipes that pull from Docker images tend to fail when building with Vagrant, try building with the Docker container as described further below.

 #### Test